mbhuvanareddy18/GestureX/README.md

-# Gesture-Based Kiosk Interaction System
+# Irha: The Gesture-Based Kiosk Interaction System

 This project implements a real-time gesture-based human-computer interaction system that allows users to navigate kiosks and interact with digital interfaces without physical touch.